 Expand adds an additional hierarchy level to the current view.
-So if you're looking at the Territory level, you can expand and add city, postal code, and name detail to your tree map.
+So if you're looking at the Territory level, you can expand and add city, postal code, and name detail to your treemap.
 Each step in the path shows you the same information and adds on one level of new information.

-Drill down all fields at a time
+Drill down all fields at once

-Start at the top level of the tree map showing data for KY and TN.
-Widen your tree map by selecting one of the handles and dragging to the right.
+Start at the top level of the treemap showing data for KY and TN.
+Widen your treemap by selecting one of the handles and dragging to the right.

 To drill down all fields at once, select the double arrow in the upper-left corner of the visualization .
-Your tree map now shows city data for Kentucky and Tennessee.
+Your treemap now shows city data for Kentucky and Tennessee.

-Drill-down one more time to the postal code level of the hierarchy.
+Drill down one more time to the postal code level of the hierarchy.

 To drill back up, select the up arrow in the upper-left corner of the visualization .

-Drill-down one field at a time
+Drill down one field at a time

 This method uses the drill-down icon that appears in the top-right corner of the visualization itself.

 Now you have the option of drilling down one field at a time.

 Let's continue to drill down one field at a time.
 Select Knoxville, TN.
-Your tree map now displays the postal code for your store in Knoxville.
+Your treemap now shows the postal code for your store in Knoxville.

-Notice that the title changes as you drill-down and back up again.
+Notice that the title changes as you drill down and back up again.

 Expand all and expand one field at a time

-Having a tree map that shows us only a postal code isn't informative.
+Having a treemap that shows us only a postal code isn't informative.
 So let's expand down one level in the hierarchy.

-With the tree map active, select the expand down icon .
-Your tree map now shows two levels of our hierarchy: postal code and store name.
+With the treemap active, select the expand down icon .
+Your treemap now shows two levels of our hierarchy: postal code and store name.

-To see all four hierarchy levels of data for Tennessee, select the drill up arrow until you reach the second level, Total units this year by territory and city, of your tree map.
+To see all four hierarchy levels of data for Tennessee, select the drill up arrow until you reach the second level, Total units this year by territory and city, of your treemap.

-Make sure drill-down is still turned on, and select the expand down icon .
-Your tree map now shows some additional detail; instead of only showing city and state it now also shows us postal code.
+Make sure drill down is still turned on, and select the expand down icon .
+Your treemap now shows some additional detail.
+Instead of only showing city and state, it now also shows us postal code.

-Select the expand down icon one more time to display all four hierarchy levels of detail for Tennessee on your tree map.
+Select the expand down icon one more time to display all four hierarchy levels of detail for Tennessee on your treemap.
 Hover over a leaf to see even more detail.

 Drilling filters other visuals

-As you work in Drill mode, you get to decide how drill-down and expanding impacts the other visualizations on the page.
+As you work in Drill mode, you get to decide how drill down and expanding impacts the other visualizations on the page.

 In Desktop, select the Format tab and select the checkbox for Drilling filters other visuals.

-Understanding the hierarchy axis and hierarchy group
+Learn about the hierarchy axis and hierarchy group

 Essentially, it's convenient to think of two types of hierarchical data:

-Power BI enables you to expand by one or by all subsets.
-You can drill down through your data to see a single subset at each level, or to see all of the subsets simultaneously at each level.
+Power BI lets you expand by one or by all subsets.
+You can drill down through your data to see a single subset at each level, or you can drill down to see all of the subsets simultaneously at each level.
 For example, you can drill down for a specific year, or see all of the results for each year as you go down the hierarchy.

 The following sections describe drilling down from the highest view, middle view, and lowest view.